360 Protective Laptop Sleeve for 2020 New Dell XPS 15 15inch MacBook Pro with USBC A1990 A1707 ThinkPad X1 Yoga 14th Gen 14 HP Acer Chromebook. | Better Homes & Gardens

 Advertisement

 Best Quality Guranteed.
-Original CornerArmor patent design at the bottom protects from drops and bumps like the car airbag.
-360 Protection: Thick internal plush lining cushioning provides shock absorption; 360 protective padding around the zipper prevents potential scratches Durable & Compact: Specially made with YKK zipper for secure and long-lasting usage; Compact design, easy to carry alone or fit inside another Messenger Bag or backpack Accessory Pocket: Comes with a front pocket for accessories, such as iPad, charger, cable, smartphone, etc. Custom Made for Perfect Fit: Internal Dimensions - 13.75' x 9.48' x 0.61', Designed for 2020 New Dell XPS 15 Laptop, 15-inch MacBook Pro with USB-C (A1990 A1707) 15 inch Microsoft Surface Laptop 3, 14 HP Acer Chromebook, etc.
+CornerArmor Patent: Compared with other similar laptop sleeve, sleeve comes with original CornerArmor patent design at the bottom protects your device from drops and bumps, like the car airbag 360 Protection: Thick internal plush lining cushioning provides shock absorption; 360 protective padding around the zipper prevents potential scratches Durable & Compact: Specially made with YKK zipper for secure and long-lasting usage; Compact design, easy to carry alone or fit inside another Messenger Bag or backpack Accessory Pocket: Comes with a front pocket for accessories, such as iPad, charger, cable, smartphone, etc. Bullet Point Custom Made for Perfect Fit: Internal Dimensions - 13.75' x 9.48' x 0.61', Designed for 2020 New Dell XPS 15 Laptop, 15-inch MacBook Pro with USB-C (A1990 A1707) 15 inch Microsoft Surface Laptop 3, 14 HP Acer Chromebook, etc.